Wang Shi (entrepreneur): Expeditions

-Wang Shi loves mountaineering, gliding, and seafaring.
+Wang loves mountaineering, gliding, and seafaring.
 In 2001, he was awarded an honor from National Sports Authority, and in 2002 he was elected the vice-chairman of Chinese Hiking Association.
 He has made successful attempts on reaching the highest summits of seven continents from 2002 to 2004.

-In May 2003, Wang Shi and a Chinese amateur team made a successful attempt on reaching the summit of Mount Everest.
+In May 2003, Wang and a Chinese amateur team made a successful attempt on reaching the summit of Mount Everest.
 At the age of 53, he broke the Chinese record as the oldest Chinese national who has reached the summit of Mount Everest.

 In April and September 2005, he successfully trekked to the North Pole and the South Pole, achieving his goal of "climbing the highest summits of seven continents and reaching the North and South Poles."

-In May 2010, Wang Shi, at age 60, made another successful attempt on reaching the summit of Mount Everest alongside his friend Wang Jian, and broke the Chinese age record he created back in 2003.
+In May 2010, Wang, at age 60, made another successful attempt on reaching the summit of Mount Everest alongside his friend Wang Jian, and broke the Chinese age record he created back in 2003.

+Controversy

+2008 Sichuan Earthquake Donation Controversy

+Following the 2008 Sichuan earthquake, Vanke donated RMB 2 million in disaster relief.
+In response to public criticism over the perceived insufficiency of the donation, Wang published a blog post on 15 May defending the amount as appropriate: “China is a country prone to frequent disasters, and disaster-relief philanthropy is therefore a regular occurrence; corporate donations should be sustainable rather than becoming a burden.”
+Wang also disclosed that, within Vanke’s internal charitable fundraising initiatives, donations by rank-and-file staff were capped at RMB 10.
+Amid public backlash, Vanke convened an extraordinary shareholders’ meeting, at which Wang apologized for his statements and acknowledged that he had caused significant damage to the brand image.
+The shareholders’ meeting approved a proposal to increase donations by RMB 100 million.
+In 2018, Wang described the period following the 2008 Sichuan earthquake as his “darkest moment” among all the business crises.